 It’s on the extreme north-east of the map and extremely far from Mumbai.
 The distance is still fine but what I dislike is that an Indian citizen needs a permit to get into this state.
 Although the permit can be easily acquired, it requires a lot of planning, as the centers that issue the permit are only in 2-3 places.

-I put my destination as Kiphire, a tribal village on the extreme end of the state, close to Myanmar border.
-I happened to meet this young man—in a spiritual retreat—who runs a school out there and he invited me to his home.
+I put my destination as Kiphire, a tribal village at the extreme end of the state, close to the Myanmar border.
+I happened to meet this young man — in a spiritual retreat—who runs a school out there and he invited me to his home.

 I was able to acquire a permit and finally started on a Thursday morning in 2016.
-I took a train to Guwahati, that is the last railway station available by direct train.
-From there, I had to take a train to another railway station.
+I took a train to Guwahati, which is the last railway station available by direct train.
+From there, I’d to take a train to another railway station.

 I reached the main city of Dimapur after three and a half days of tiring railway journey.
-After reaching, I had to take a world class bus that would take around 15 hours.
+After reaching, I’d to take a world class bus that would take around 15 hours.

 The roads are pathetic but the journey is memorable.
 You get to meet interesting tribal people and eat some never-even seen food.
-There are 16 major tribes in Nagaland and their food is quite famous in India.
+There’re 16 major tribes in Nagaland, and their food is quite famous in India.

 Finally, on the fourth day, I reached at night when the whole village was in deep sleep.
 Can you guess the time?